 For those looking for bed and breakfast-style lodging, Seabrook has that, too.
 The Beacon Hill Guest House Bed and Breakfast, the Pelican's Nest, and the Old Parsonage House are some of Seabrook’s finest B&Bs.

 parks and amenities

 Seabrook has to offer.
-Seabrook parks cover over 100 acres and include two boat ramps, two public pools plus a 1,000-foot salt water fishing pier.
+Seabrook parks cover over 100 acres and include two boat ramps, two public pools, two splash pads, plus a 1,000-foot salt water fishing pier.